giftnuss/foodsharing/README.md

 `vagrant ssh` connects to the virtual machine.

-You can change the folder directly with `cd foodsharing`.
+You can change the folder directly with `cd /vagrant`.
 From there on you can use the helper scripts.

 Note: